 b.
 Most System Integrations Lack Quality Data and Business Definitions.

 One of the biggest stumbling blocks for organizations to exchange data is the data is of low quality.
 Besides organizations transferring data that is out-of-date and incomplete, the data transferred is ambiguous and not understandable by the receiving organization.
-This is basically a business problem.
+Today, most data interoperability challenges are more of a business problem than just a tech problem.
 Here’s why:

 - Source Systems Lack Quality Data.
 In many cases, the owners of the data, the business owners, are neglectful of their data.
-They leave it up to their IT staff who are not business experts to define data elements and determine which data elements to keep up-to-date.
+At best, they leave it up to their IT staff who are not business experts to define data elements and determine which data to keep up-to-date.

 - Integrators Need Business Data Know-How.
 What’s more, data integration teams need both business data know-how and the technical skills to implement.
 Without this know-how, data may get transferred without any technical error, but it may not be understood by the receiving organization.

 - Data Interface Specs Docs Lacking or Too Complicated.
-First, because there is a lack of skilled IT Integrators, documentation is usually lacking and not well maintained.
-On the other hand, an organization with highly skilled Integrators provide complex documentation and implementation methodologies that are too unwieldy.
+Also, because there is a lack of skilled IT Integrators, documentation is usually lacking and not well maintained.
+On the other hand, an organization with highly skilled Integrators many times will provide overly complex documentation and implementation methodologies.
 As a result, spec docs are not understood, not followed, or results in meaningless data exchange.

 2. Emerging Tech to Make Data Integrations Understandable, Secure, And High Velocity.